 However, missing a payment by just a day or two typically results in a late fee.
 While this won’t initially damage your credit, if you go more than 30 days without paying it, your credit can be negatively affected.
 It only gets worse when you forget about making a payment for 60 or 90 days.

-A late payment stays on your credit report for seven years, according to Experian, one of the three major credit bureaus.
+According to Experian, a late payment can stay on your credit report for up to 7 years.
 You can avoid this entirely by setting up reminders or automatic payments to ensure that you never forget to pay your bills.

 One of the major factors lenders consider when you apply to borrow money is your credit score.
 So, keeping an eye on your credit score should be part of your financial plan.

-The good news here is that there are several free credit monitoring services that can help you keep track of your score, including Credit Karma and Credit Sesame.
-These services can also show you which factors go into your score and how you’re doing with each.
-If your score is low, you can then understand what you need to do to improve it.
-What’s more, if you notice a big drop but haven’t done anything wrong lately, it might be because of an error or fraudulent activity.
+The good news is that there are several free credit monitoring services that can help you keep track of your score, including Credit Karma and Credit Sesame.
+These services can also show you which factors go into your score and how you’re doing with each, so you’ll know what to focus on inorder to improve it.

-As a result, it’s wise to also check your credit report regularly.
-You can get a free copy of each of your three credit reports each year at AnnualCreditReport.com.
+In addition to checking your score, you need to monitor your credit report.
+Monitoring both can help you catch any errors or fraudulent activity that might be hurting your score.
+You can get a free copy of each of your 3 credit reports each year at AnnualCreditReport.com.
 Take advantage of the opportunity and look for anything that’s out of order.
 If you find something, you can report it to the credit bureaus.

-If you’ve developed any of the habits here, now is a good time to turn these bad habits into good financial habits.
+If you’ve developed any of the habits listed above, now is a good time to turn these bad habits into good financial routines.
 The sooner you do this, the easier it will be to get back on track and improve your financial situation.